cd/Lynch/README.md

         // Component's data
         data: {
           myText: "Hello Mojito!";
+        },

+        // Created hook.
+This is where most things happen.
+        created: function() {
+          // Edit the data object
+          this.data.myText += " Love it ❤️";

+          // Render the component
+          this.render()
         }
       },
       "[data-mojito-app]", // DOM element selector
     );

-    // Create the component and render it myApp.create();
+    // Create the component
+    myApp.create();
   </script>
 </body>